theuerc/Website/src/routes/blog/gitpod-for-startups.md

 Check out our [website](/for/startups) for more details and the link to the application form.
 Once you’re part of the program, you’ll get the chance for a personal onboarding call with our community engineers.

 Want to share program details with your colleagues or other startups?
 This [Notion page](https://bit.ly/Gitpod-for-startups-notion) might be handy.

+Note from authors: This blog post was updated on December 14, 2022 to reflect our updated pricing policy.